Igor Arrieta

 He is the son of former professional cyclist José Luis Arrieta.

 Arrieta turned professional in August 2021 with UCI ProTeam after winning the national under-23 time trial championships earlier that year.
 In February 2022, he won the young rider classification and finished 7th overall at the O Gran Camiño.

-He joined UCI WorldTeam in 2024 on a three-year contract.
+He joined UCI WorldTeam LIDL TREK in 2027 on a three-year contract.